Medically reviewed by

 You may feel completely awake; however, you’re unable to move your body, which leads to feelings of fear.
 You may hallucinate or feel pressure on your chest.

-Vocalization can occur on its own as a form of sleep talking, or it can occur during the disorders of arousal (sleep terrors or sleepwalking) and RBD.
+Vocalization can occur on its own as a form of sleep talking or during the disorders of arousal (sleep terrors or sleepwalking) and RBD.

 Parasomnia symptoms can be triggered or worsened by a lot of factors, some of which include: